Work Zone Mobility and Safety Program

 Caltrans TMP for the Bay Bridge Full Closure

-Caltrans considered transportation management planning to be critical to the overall success of the full closure and begin planning efforts one year prior to the closure.
-Caltrans held regular coordination meetings to obtain approvals for the bridge closure from the appropriate Caltrans offices, and a multi-disciplinary, multi-agency team developed the TMP in a presentation format to allow key information to be easily accessible internally to the public and to media.
+Caltrans considered transportation management planning to be critical to the overall success of the full closure and began planning efforts one year prior to the closure.
+Caltrans held regular coordination meetings to obtain approvals for the bridge closure from the appropriate Caltrans offices, and a multi-disciplinary, multi-agency team developed the TMP in a presentation format to allow key information to be easily accessible internally and to the public and the media.
 The TMP described the project (slides 3-13), illustrated the construction activities (slides 22-42), discussed the anticipated transportation impacts (slides 13-21 and 43-62), and described the work zone management strategies.
-Strategies included public information (slides 65-80), traveler information (slides 81-97), transportation and incident management (slides 98-107), construction (slides 108-110), demand management (slides 111-114), and alternate routing (slides 115-117).
-A TMP binder was also developed, which included detailed implementation plans for the various TMP strategies, such as the communication plan for public outreach, the long-term emergency transportation response plan, and details of additional transit services.
+Strategies included public information (slides 65-80), traveler information (slides 81-97), transportation and incident management (slides 98-107), construction approaches (slides 108-110), demand management (slides 111-114), and alternate routing (slides 115-117).
+A TMP binder was also developed, which included detailed implementation plans for the TMP strategies, such as the communication plan for public outreach, the emergency transportation response plan, and additional transit services.
 The binder serves as a useful reference for future TMP efforts.

 Caltrans TMP for I-5 "Boat Section" Rehabilitation

-On May 30, 2008, the California DOT (Caltrans) began rehabilitation work on I-5 between L and S streets in Sacramento.
-This stretch of I-5 has been dubbed the "Boat Section" because it is below water level.
-The work included replacing pavement, improving drainage, and installing new de-watering wells and monitoring equipment.
+On May 30, 2008, Caltrans began rehabilitation work on I-5 between L and S streets in Sacramento.
+This stretch of I-5 has been dubbed the "Boat Section" because it was built below the adjacent Sacramento River water level and has a history of flooding.The work included replacing pavement, improving drainage, and installing new de-watering wells and monitoring equipment.
 The high Average Daily Traffic (ADT) of 190,000 and reduced shoulders on this section of the roadway made repair work difficult.
-A majority of the work was constructed using a crossover to handle through traffic, while two non-diverted lanes handled merging traffic and traffic to downtown Sacramento destinations.
-This work was done on a 24/7 basis and the remainder of project construction was completed using standard lane closures and 55-hour weekend lane closures.
+Work was done on a 24/7 basis, with a majority of construction done using a crossover to handle through traffic, while two non-diverted lanes handled merging traffic and traffic to downtown Sacramento destinations.
+The remainder of construction was completed using standard lane closures and 55-hour weekend lane closures.

 The I-5 Boat Section TMP outlines the strategies implemented to minimize impacts to the traveling public during construction, and lays out the roles and responsibilities of the project stakeholders prior to and during construction.
-The TMP includes sections on motorist information, incident management, construction, stakeholder coordination, corridor/network management, alternate routes, public information/public awareness, and contractor and Caltrans emergency contingency plans.
-Commuter traffic experienced some delays during this project, but the delays were not as bad as expected due to Caltrans' extensive public outreach efforts.
+The TMP includes sections on motorist information, incident management, construction approaches, stakeholder coordination, corridor/network management, alternate routes, public information/public awareness, and contractor and Caltrans emergency contingency plans.
+Commuter traffic experienced some delays during this project, but the delays were not as bad as expected due to extensive Caltrans public outreach efforts.
 For this project, traffic handling plans (i.e., a traffic control plan, or TCP) were included as part of the Plans, Specifications, and Estimates package.
 Under the Work Zone Safety and Mobility Rule, a TMP needs to include a TCP for the project.

-Michigan Department of Transportation Sample TMP
+DC Department of Transportation Virginia Avenue Tunnel Reconstruction Preliminary TMP

 Oregon Department of Transportation Three Levels of TMPs